This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Compression is a procedure that may be used if the pseudoaneurysm is in your leg.
 Your healthcare provider will place a device over the pseudoaneurysm and apply pressure.
-He may hold the pressure for 10 to 15 minutes.
+He or she may hold the pressure for 10 to 15 minutes.
 You may need to have this procedure a few times.

 - Medicine called thrombin may be injected into the sac to help seal the leak.
 You may need an arterial duplex scan 24 hours after the injection.
 An arterial duplex scan is an ultrasound used to check inside arteries.
 The scan helps make sure the leak is sealed and the injection did not cause artery damage.